Recognition of same-sex unions in Armenia: Legal restrictions

+Family Code

 Article 10 of the Family Code, adopted in 2004, states that marriage requires "the mutual voluntary consent of a man and a woman".
+Article 11, which lists several outlawed marriages (including bigamy, marriages between close relatives and marriages between adopters and adopted), does not contain explicit prohibitions on marriages between people of the same sex.

-On 18 October 2017, Deputy Tigran Urikhanyan of the Prosperous Armenia party proposed a bill to introduce a more explicit ban on same-sex marriages in the Family Code.
-On 15 November 2018, the Armenian Government expressed its opposition to the bill, stating that the Family Code already prevents the recognition of same-sex marriages.
+On 18 October 2017, Deputy Tigran Urikhanyan of the Prosperous Armenia party proposed a bill to introduce an explicit ban on same-sex marriages in the Family Code.
+On 15 November 2018, the Armenian Government expressed its opposition to the bill, stating that the Family Code already prohibits the recognition of same-sex marriages.
 "Armenia's Constitution already defines that marriage is possible only between woman and man.
-Besides, according to Family Code marriage is possible in case of reciprocal consent of a man and a woman and in case they are 18 years old [sic]", said the Ministry of Labor and Social Affairs.
+Besides, according to Family Code marriage is possible in case of reciprocal consent of a man and a woman and in case they are 18 years old [sic]", said Arsen Manukyan, the Deputy Minister of Labor and Social Affairs.
 The National Assembly rejected the bill in November 2019, labelling it "redundant", while also rejecting a bill which would have explicitly banned adoption by same-sex couples.

-Article 11 of the Family Code, which lists several outlawed marriages (including bigamy, marriages between close relatives and marriages between adopters and adopted), does not contain explicit prohibitions on marriages between people of the same sex.

-Constitutional amendment (2015)
+Constitutional amendment

-The Constitution of Armenia was amended in a constitutional referendum in 2015 to read:
+Article 35 of the Constitution of Armenia was amended in a referendum in 2015 to read: